 - Jasmine or Basmati rice for serving

-Add the ½ cup of non-dairy milk and stir.
-Put the corn starch and the tablespoon of non-dairy milk in a small container and shake to remove lumps.
+- Add the ½ cup of non-dairy milk and stir.
+Put the corn starch and the two tablespoons of non-dairy milk in a small container and shake to remove lumps.
 Drizzle this mixture into the pan and stir.

 - Continue to simmer for a few minutes until the sauce thickens.

 - Serve over Jasmine or Basmati rice.
 Top with green onions or red pepper flakes if desired.